Dana Lyons

 Dana Lyons is an American folk and alternative rock musician, who wrote and performed the 1996 comedic folk song "Cows With Guns".

 Life

-He was born in Kingston, New York, grew up in Niskayuna, New York, and graduated from Swarthmore College in 1982.

 His environmentalist song "Our State Is a Dumpsite", became the subject of a proposal in the Washington legislature during the 1980s to be made the official state song.
-He went on to perform music for the environmental group Earth First! and to record an album of children's music, At Night They Howl at the Moon before releasing the song "Cows With Guns," on the album of the same title, in 1996.
+He went on to perform music for the environmental group Earth First!.